ammar-tanwar/bloglearnbay/posts/handwriting-recognition-an-excellent-ai-innovation-in-ocr-technology.md

 ---
 title: Handwriting Recognition | An Excellent AI Innovation in OCR Technology
-stitle: "Handwriting Recognition | An Excellent AI Innovation in OCR Technology"
+stitle: "Handwriting Recognition: An AI Innovation in OCR Technology"
 publish: "Published on"
 published_time: "2023-02-20T13:25:31+05:30"
 modified_time: "2023-02-20T13:25:31+05:30"
-desc: "Learn about the OCR technology's handwriting text recognition method and its in-depth working techniques.
-Additionally, become familiar with the many HTR use cases and implications in various organizational fields."
+desc: "Learn about the OCR technology's handwriting text recognition method and its in-depth working technique, its use cases and implications in various organizational fields."
 slug: home
 headerImg: "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/hrae-1.jpg"
 headerAlt: "A banner image titled 'Handwriting Recognition.
 An excellent AI innovation in OCR technology' shows human hand, writing on a notepad."